matrix-org/matrix-spec-proposals/proposals/3908-expiring-policy-list-recommendations.md

 It is clear to the authors of this MSC that the current consensus in parts of the community is that introducing dependencies on time into the authorization DAG is a no-go.
-In either case this MSC deliberately avoids the complexities of dealing with servers having different temporal perspective.
+In either case this MSC deliberately avoids the complexities of dealing with servers having different temporal perspectives.

 ## Security considerations